jundalisay/superb/content/en/social/supersociology/precrisis-years.md

 Western economists and policy makers have no idea of metaphysics (karma, dharma, varna, dialectics), so they do not know the root causes of economic crises, wars, and other negative events and therefore are unable to provide real solutions.
 Proof is that terrorism still exists and economic crises and inequality are still here.
 North Korea is still nuclear and China is still grabbing land unjustly (just like the Mongols).

 By tapping into Western metaphysics of David Hume, Adam Smith, Spinoza and Eastern metaphysics in Hinduism, Buddhism, Sikhism, Taoism, etc., the root causes of any event can be known and the best solutions can be put forward.

+## The Moneyless Solution (Update 2019)

 For the coming crisis, Adam Smith clearly points to the invention of money and commercial paper instruments as the cause, as it allows value to be controlled by a few people which then starves the rest.

 The solution therefore is a system that allows both money and [moneyless transactions](/social/economics/alternatives-to-money).
 In time, the system will gravitate towards moneyless because of its lower cost.
 This is because the moneyless system will piggyback on the existing telecoms system, allowing it to save on the overhead needed by banks.